trainingwheels/trainingwheels/vagrant/README.md

 Setup Vagrant Dev Environment
 -----------------------------

 1. Download and install [Vagrant](http://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) as per the Vagrant "Getting started" page.
+You need the latest Vagrant Version 1.2.2+.
 2. Run `vagrant up`
 3. Add to your /etc/hosts, to get started: